 The Collections

-All of the materials for Persistent Vision are drawn from 17 individual collections located at Special Collections in Performing Arts (SCPA) at the University of Maryland that together make up the Punk collections at UMD.
-As the performing arts archive at the University of Maryland, SCPA is made up of a diverse array of collections on the performing arts, broadly defined, one facet of which are our punk collections.
-Each collection is unique to the person or people that put it together, with each collection providing a distinct slice of the D.C. scene.
+All of the materials for Persistent Vision are drawn from 21 individual collections located at Special Collections in Performing Arts (SCPA) at the University of Maryland that together make up the Punk collections at UMD.
+As the performing arts archive at the University of Maryland, SCPA is made up of an array of collections on the performing arts, broadly defined, one facet of which are our punk collections.
+Each collection is unique to the person or people that put it together, with each collection providing a distinct window into the D.C. punk scene.
 Read below to find out more and explore a collection.
 All collections listed below are open to the public, just email us to make an appointment here so that you can experience the material legacy of the scene yourself.

 Chris Baronner digital collection on D.C. punk